seydx/homebridge-philipsair-platform/README.md

 For a full config.json, please look at [Example Config](https://github.com/SeydX/homebridge-philipsair-platform/blob/master/example-config.json) for more details.

+## Notes

+1. Use model ids from below which already have tested configuration.
+If not only a fallback strategy will be used which limits compatibility a lot.

 # Tested devices

-The following devices have been tested with this plugin and confirm that they work without problems
+The following devices have been tested with this plugin and confirm that they work without problems:

+- AC3036
+- AC1715

+Not yet confirmed with new configuration approach:

 - AC3829

 # Supported clients